Building a Deep Sky Astrophotography Kit

 The 183C must be controlled by using software on your PC such as Astro Photography Tool.
 Here, you’ll be able to choose a Gain setting, exposure length and much more.
 If you are accustomed to using automating your imaging sessions with a DSLR (BackyardEOS), this process will feel quite familiar and comfortable to you.

-This post already went a LOT longer than I had planned, in an attempt to answer some of the most common questions I receive on my Facebook page and on Instagram.
 No matter which setup you decide on, I hope that you keep your initial desire to capture the night sky burning brightly, each step of the way.